vmathm/Imago-English-v2/docs/roadmap.md

 ## Phase 4 – Flashcards
-- [ ] Set up form to add new flashcards
+- [x] Set up form to add new flashcards with FlaskForm and CSRF protection
+- [ ] Implement routes to edit and delete flashcards
 - [ ] Implement flashcard study mode

 ## Phase 5 – Audiobook Module